IBM-Cloud/docs/services/iotrtinsights/devices.md

   >**Important:** Each message schema must have a unique combination of data source, device type, and event name.
 To create more than one schema for a specific data source and device type combination, specify a unique event name for each message schema instead of the default `+` wild card.
   6. Add one or more data points that you want to include in the device dashboards.
     You can select data points from a connected device, or add data points manually.
 The available data points are defined in the payload of the messages that are sent by a device.
 For information about the IoT Foundation payload format, see the [Message Payload](https://docs.internetofthings.ibmcloud.com/messaging/payload.html "Message Payload.") topic in the IoT Foundation documentation.
     > **Tip:** You can manually create virtual data points that modify or combine existing data points of the type integer or float.
-For example, if the data point ax consistently returns a value that is slightly too high, you can create a virtual data point ax_adj that adjusts the value of ax.
-You can then use the virtual ax_adj data point instead of the real-time ax data point in your dashboards and rules.
+For example, if the device data point temp returns a temperature value in Fahrenheit, and you want to use Celsius instead, you can create a virtual data point *temp_c* with the following function *temp_c=(temp-32)/1.8*.
+You can then use the virtual *temp_c* data point instead of the real-time *temp* data point in your rule conditions.
 Virtual data points are identified by a dashed underline.

   <dl>
   <dt>Select from connected device</dt>